How do you know if you are struggling with approval-seeking behavior?

 Since an emotionally immature parent or caregiver depends on the child for emotional validation, he or she will foster a relationship that provides “a sense of certainty, predictability, and security that relies on the reassuring familiarity of each person playing a comfortable role for the other.”

 The child will notice which behaviors they need to perform to receive a reward of approval and which actions generate disapproval, anger, or indifference.
 Once determined, the child will subconsciously build his or her “early childhood survival strategy.”

 In other words, you, the child, learned to adapt to the role demanded of you—a role that served not only your parental figure but yourself as well.
-Since the “real” you who existed independently of your primary caregiver’s emotional needs wasn’t recognized or honored, you learned to meet those needs in order to induce the “feel-good” state that takes over in the absence of a healthy sense of Self.
+Since the “real” you who existed independently of your primary caregiver’s emotional needs weren’t recognized or honored, you learned to meet those needs in order to induce the “feel-good” state that takes over in the absence of a healthy sense of self.